 The Mississippi River’s Pools 9 and 10 offer a multi-species fishing paradise between Lock and Dam No. 8 near Genoa, WI, and Lock and Dam No. 10 at Guttenberg, IA.
-Collectively, the pools provide 64 miles of river filled with structure and cover, natural and manmade, as well as a maze of backwaters, sloughs and side channels.
+Collectively, the pools provide 64 miles of the river filled with structure and cover, natural and manmade, as well as a maze of backwaters, sloughs, and side channels.

 This rich and diverse fishery stretching from dam to dam supports gamefish of several species in plentiful numbers, which in turn attracts anglers of all types from far and wide.

 Pool 9 covers roughly 35,000 acres.
 Its upper reach features countless islands, channels, and backwaters as well as the junction where the Upper Iowa River joins the Mississippi, while the lower section is dominated by a broad expanse of open water.
 Bounded by limestone bluffs, Pool 9 encompasses most of the river’s natural floodplain.

 Part of the Upper Mississippi River National Wildlife and Fish Refuge, Pool 10 contains nearly 21,000 acres of aquatic habitat.
 Unlike other pools, this one features no large open-water area.
 Rather, it is mostly a vast network of islands, channels, and backwaters from top to bottom.
 In addition, the Yellow River joins the Mississippi from the Iowa side in Pool 10, while the Wisconsin River flows in from the east.